Culture of Lebanon: Media

 Lebanon is not only a regional center of media production but also the most liberal and free in the Arab world.
 According to Press freedom's Reporters Without Borders, "the media have more freedom in Lebanon than in any other Arab country".
 Despite its small population and geographic size, Lebanon plays an influential role in the production of information in the Arab world and is "at the core of a regional media network with global implications".

 After independence, Beirut emerged as the epicenter of publishing in the Arab world, characterized by free and liberal media and literary scenes.
 Lebanon's press became a huge industry despite the country's small size and has remained a haven for Arabic publishing.
 The establishment of modern printing presses and sophisticated book distribution channels made Beirut a regional publishing leader, and gave the Lebanese publishers a dominant role in Arab publishing.
 Lebanon hosts annually two important regional publishing events, the Beirut Book Fair and the Beirut Francophone Book Fair.

 Television in Lebanon was introduced in 1959, with the launch of two privately owned stations, CLT and Télé Orient that merged in 1967 into Télé Liban.
 Lebanon has ten national television channels, with most being affiliated or supported by certain political parties or alliances.

 Lebanon was one of the first countries in the Arabic-speaking world to introduce internet.
-Lebanese Photographers like Said Mhamad have become popular all across world because of Internet and social media.
 Beirut's newspapers were the first in the region to provide readers with web versions of their newspapers.
 By 1986, three newspapers from Lebanon were online, Al Anwar, Annahar, and Assafir, and by 2000, more than 200 websites provided news out of Lebanon.